AMReX-Codes/amrex/GOVERNANCE.rst

 ^^^^

 Members of the steering committee (SC) can change organizational settings, do administrative operations such as rename/move/archive repositories, change branch protection rules, etc.

 SC members can call votes for decisions (technical or governance).

 The SC can veto decisions of the technical committee (TC) by voting in the SC.
-The TC can overwrite a veto with a 2/3rd majority vote in the TC.
+The TC can override a veto with a 2/3rd majority vote in the TC.
 Decisions are documented in developer meeting notes and/or on the GitHub repository.

 The SC can change the governance structure, but only in a unanimous vote.